 A cash-out refinance replaces your current mortgage with a new, larger one.
 You pay off the old loan, then receive the difference in cash.

-A HELOC can be a better fit when you already have a strong first-mortgage rate and do not want to lose it.
+A HELOC can be a better fit when you already have a strong first-mortgage rate and don't want to lose it.

-That matters in California right now.
-Many homeowners locked in rates that are far lower than what a new first mortgage would cost today.
-Replacing a 3% or 4% first lien with a brand-new loan in the 6% range can be expensive even if you need cash.
+That matters right now.
+Many California homeowners locked in rates far lower than what a new first mortgage would cost today.
+Replacing a 3% or 4% first lien with a new loan in the 6% range gets expensive even if you need cash.

 A HELOC often works best when: